Norway women's national handball team: Hergeirsson period (2009–2024)

 In 2009 Thorir Hergeirsson took over as coach, and the first season resulted in a bronze medal at the 2009 World Championships.
 A year later, in 2010, the team won its 5th European Championship title and in 2011 its second World Championship.
 In August 2012, the team defended its Beijing Olympic gold by beating Montenegro 26–23 in the final at the Olympic Games in London.
 In the European Championship the same year, the two teams met again.
 This time Montenegro beat Norway, who won silver.
 The Norwegian team won another gold medal at the 2014 European Women's Handball Championship, and at the 2015 World Women's Handball Championship in Denmark they won their third World Championship title.
 They won a bronze medal at the 2016 Olympics, having lost to Russia in the semi-final after extra time.
 At the 2016 European Women's Handball Championship in Sweden, the Norwegian team won their seventh title.
 The team won a silver medal at the 2017 World Women's Handball Championship in Germany, defeated by France in the final.
 At the 2018 European Women's Handball Championship in France they failed to reach the semi-finals, but finished 5th after defeating Sweden in the top 5 match.

+In 2018 Henny Reistad made her debut for the Norwegian national team, and she would later be named the IHF World Player of the Year in 2023 and 2024 and was named captain of the team after Stine Oftedal Dahmkes retirement after the 2024 Summer Olympics.
+Norway then entered a period where they won three straight European championships in 2020, 2022 and 2024, gold medals at the 2021 World Women's Handball Championship and they won an Olympic gold medal at the 2024 Summer Olympics.
+At the 2023 World Women's Handball Championship they did however lose the final to France.

+After the 2024 European Women's Handball Championship Thorir Hergeirsson finished his last contract as the head coach of Norway, marking the end of a 15 year old era.
+That championship also marked the end of the national team carrier of legend Camilla Herrem.

+Hergeirsson was followed by Ole Gjekstad.

+Gjekstad period (2025–)

+The 2025 World Women's Handball Championship marked Gjekstad's first championship as the head coach of Norway.
+Norway won gold medals, winning every single match except the final against Germany with nine or more goals.
+His team was in many ways a continuation of Hergeirsson with most players being former world champions, including Reistad, Lunde, Mørk and, Skogrand among others.